THE

 thousand rupees.

-of opinion that the nature of the offence does justify summary trial, it may
+Court is of opinion that the nature of the offence does justify summary trial,

-conduct proceedings in accordance with the provisions of Chapter XX of the Code
+it may conduct proceedings in accordance with the provisions of Chapter XX of

-of action taken in good faith.– No suit or other legal proceeding shall lie against the
+23. Protection of action taken in good faith.– No suit or other legal proceeding shall lie

-Government, the prescribed authority, a local authority or any other person, in
+against the Government, the prescribed authority, a local authority or any

-(2) In particular, and without prejudice to the generality of
+particular, and without prejudice to the generality of the foregoing powers,

 (a)